JetSetIlly/Gopher2600/README.md

 * 3E+
 * DF
 * DPC+

-The `DPC+` is supported but the emulator does not currently emulate the `ARM7` present in the `Harmony` cartridge.
-This is planned for the future.
+* CDF (including CDFJ)

+The last two formats often make use of the `ARM7TDMI` coprocessor as found in the `Harmony` cartridge and is fully supported by `Gopher2600`.

 Missing Formats:

 * X07.
 This was only ever used as far as I know, with `Stella's Stocking` which has never been released (ROM dumped).
-* CDF and CDFJ.
-These are both formats that use the `ARM7` of the `Harmony` cartridge, which has not yet been implemented.

 ## Statistics Viewer